DeanLight/spannerlib/tutorials/introduction.md

 import rgxlog
 ```

-Importing the rglog library automatically loads the `%%spanner` cell magic which accepts RGXLog queries as shown bellow.
+Importing the RGXLog library automatically loads the `%%spanner` cell magic which accepts RGXLog queries as shown below.